cardi/timefind/docs/timefind-indexer.md

         "exclude": []
     }

 The index directory ("indexDir") is where the indexed data will be stored.
-After the timefind_indexer has finished running, the indexes can be found in the in a .csv file located in "indexDir".
+After the `timefind-indexer` has finished running, the index files can be found in the in a .csv file located in "indexDir".

 The index filename is the same as the source name.

-Recursive directory support: When the timefind_indexer is run, the directory structure that is traversed when indexing "paths" is created in the "indexDir."
+Recursive directory support: When the `timefind-indexer` is run, the directory structure that is traversed when indexing "paths" is created in the "indexDir."
 One index file is created per directory.
 For directories containing subdirectories with an index file in them, the index file in the subdirectory is indexed and written to the directory currently being indexed.

 For example, if we use the above configuration file ("dns.conf.json"), and the directory structure is as follows: